 Many public search websites will charge you little to nothing to post your home for sale by yourself.1 Furthermore, it doesn’t cost much to buy a “For Sale” yard sign and to stick it out on your front yard.
 Nor will it cost you anything to email your friends and family and to share your home sale with your friends on social media.

-We say that selling FSBO ‘might’ be the cheapest option instead of definitively declaring it as such because most FSBO sellers fail to sell altogether or sell for a much lower price than what would have been achievable by listing via Flat Fee MLS Listing Service (or through a traditional full-commission agent).
+We say that selling FSBO ‘might’ be the cheapest option instead of definitively declaring it as such because most FSBO sellers fail to sell altogether or sell for a much lower price than what would have been achievable by utilizing a Flat Fee MLS Listing (or through a traditional full-commission agent).
 In the latter scenario, FSBO is not the cheapest option since any commission savings were dwarfed by a suboptimal sale price.

 Some stingy sellers will try to save even more money by not bothering to hire a professional photographer or getting a floor plan drawn.
 They’ll try to get away with amateur photos taken with their flip phone camera.